Matrix Completion Methods for Causal Panel Data Models: Generalizations

 \subsection{Autocorrelated Errors}

 One drawback of MC-NNM is that it does not take into account the time series nature of the observations.
-It is likely that the columns of $\bepsilon$ exhibit autocorrelation.
+It is likely that the $\bepsilon_{it}$ are correlated over time.
 We can take this into account by modifying the objective function.
 Let us consider this in the case without covariates, and, for illustrative purposes, let us use an autoregressive model of order one.
 Let $\by_{i\cdot}$ and $\bl_{i\cdot}$ be the $i^{th}$ row of $\by$ and $\bl$ respectively.
 The original objective function for $\calo=[N]\times[T]$ is

 We can modify this to $\sum_{i=1}^N (Y_{i\cdot}-L_{i\cdot})\bOmega^{-1}(Y_{i\cdot}-L_{i\cdot})^\top/|\calo|+\lambda_L \|\bl\|_*$, where the choice for the $T\times T$ matrix $\bOmega$ would reflect the autocorrelation in the $\bepsilon_{it}$.
-For example, with a first order autoregressive process, we would use $\Omega_{ts}=\rho^{|t-s|}$, with $\rho$ an estimate of the autoregressive coefficient.
+For example, with a first order autoregressive process, we would use $\Omega_{ts}=\sigma^2\rho^{|t-s|}$, with $\rho$ an estimate of the autoregressive coefficient.
 Similarly, for the more general version $\calo\subset[N]\times[T]$, we can use the function